 Below we share the formula to estimate the cost of residue in your company.

 Here is what this looks like in financial costs.
 We always ask our clients how many hours per week they spend cleaning up residue.
 The Global average time managing residue per week is 9-12 hours (in some businesses some managers spend up to 40 hours per week managing residue).

-In the example below, I use the average hourly salary of €18.45 in Ireland for Q1 2018 as estimated by the central statistics organization.
+In the example below, we use the average hourly salary of €18.45 in Ireland for Q1 2018 as estimated by the central statistics organization.

-Finally, I use the figure of 600 employees to illustrate the cost.
+Finally, we use the figure of 600 employees to illustrate the cost.

 Every hour spent dealing with residue is an hour NOT spent driving your business forward.